kenniyu/thetainvesting/source/trades/index.markdown

 - *03-23-2016* - Placed on overbought market conditions.
 - *03-30-2016 - present* - No updates - we continue to hold
 - *04-13-2016* - We held this for a while, but could not get to a profitable enough state to exit.
 Instead, markets continue grinding higher, so we had to roll this out to May
-- *04-14-2016 - present* - Continuing to let duration work for us
+- *04-14-2016 - present* - Continuing to let duration work for us.
+We're showing profit ever since inception - will look to take it off soon.

 [![DIA - 2016-04-01 Bear Call Vertical Call Risk Graph](/images/pages/trades/05042016_dia_call_vertical.png)](/images/pages/trades/05042016_dia_call_vertical.png)